edwardsmith999/TTCF4LAMMPS/README.md

 	dt = 0.0025

-In this section , the user can select the quanties to generate as output.
+In this section , the user can select the quantities to generate as output.
 IMPORTANT: THE RELATED COMPUTES MUST BE DECLARED IN THE DAUGHTER SETION AND MUST MATCH THE NAMES GIVEN HERE